-Safe footwear is crucial in any industry, as there are hazards all around us that can be prevented by wearing shoes that are specially designed to combat these dangers.
-It doesn’t matter if you’re working a chef, a butcher, a fishmonger or even a theme park assistant, safe footwear is a necessity and you need to ensure that your business has a safety policy in place to help protect your employees from injuries.
+Safe footwear is crucial in any industry, as they can protect staff from a number of different hazards.
+It doesn’t matter if you’re a chef, a butcher or even a theme park assistant, safe footwear is a necessity and you need to ensure that your business has a safety policy in place to help protect your employees from injuries.

 Before you can even put your shoe safety policy into practice for your business, though, you need to know the 12 safety footwear requirements so that you and your employees have the safest footwear possible that meets your requirements.

 The first step to take is to highlight what your policy is and what it is that you’re trying to prevent in your workplace.
 For example, your business might be a restaurant and you could be trying to improve safety in the kitchen.

 Examine your workplace and speak to members of staff to determine the hazards they most often face on a normal day.
 Use these dangers to work out what changes need to be made to keep staff safe.

 Slips, trips and falls are the most common kitchen hazard so preventing these could be what you list as your main goal.
 Your policy should indicate that your business is encouraging its staff to wear safe and comfortable shoes and how the footwear will be provided.

 If slip-resistant footwear has been deemed necessary to keep workers safe as outlined in your health and safety policy, then all PPE has to be provided by your business to employees free of charge and replaced when appropriate.
 You cannot deduct wages from staff to compensate for the shoes.

 Once you have clearly highlighted what your safety policy is targeting, it’s important to mention which safety device your business is implementing.
 In this instance, you could highlight the one slip-resistant shoe you want everybody employed in your workplace to wear, but this can differ from industry to industry.